 - Section 6.
 All sick leave requests shall be made in accordance with the provisions established by the Sheriff or his designee.
 An absence in excess of three (3) days shall require proof of illness by a health care provider on a Physician's Medical Certification Form.
 Use of sick leave for false claims of illness, injury, or exposure to contagious disease, or falsification of proof to justify such sick leave shall be cause for dismissal.
 Employees failing to notify and report to their supervisor for three (3) consecutive days shall be considered as having resigned. - Section 7.
-When a physician certifies that an employee is temporarily unable to perform the essential job functions of his position, is unable to successfully complete the physical abilities test as provided by Sheriff's Office policy, is unable to complete inservice training, or unable to complete firearms training, then an attempt will be made to provide the employee with a light duty assignment.
+When a physician certifies that an employee is temporarily unable to perform the essential job functions of his position, is unable to successfully complete the physical abilities test as provided by Sheriff's Office policy, is unable to complete in-service training, or unable to complete firearms training, then an attempt will be made to provide the employee with a light duty assignment.
 Said light duty shall be offered solely at the discretion of the Sheriff or his designee. - Section 8.
 An employee who has exhausted all accrued leave will continue in a leave without pay status.
 Once on leave without pay (for other than the employee's own illness) and FMLA entitlement is exhausted (if applicable), the leave is subject to approval by the Sheriff or designee.
 An employee taking leave without pay shall be responsible for medical, dental, life and disability insurance premiums normally made by the Sheriff's Office on behalf of the employee depending on the length of the leave of absence.
 Unless there are documented medical reasons for the employee not returning to duty at the expiration of the time period as stated in the employee's original request for medical leave, the employee shall be considered to have resigned the position, which may then be filled through the normal process.
 A request for extension of leave due to complications or extenuating circumstances documented by the attending physician shall be forwarded through the chain of command for the Sheriff's or his designee's approval or denial. - Section 9.
 In all cases where an employee alleges an inability to perform the essential functions of his position or job classification for any reason, the Sheriff reserves the right to obtain a second opinion from a physician of his choosing concerning the employee's fitness for duty.
 In the case of leave which qualifies as FMLA leave, additional opinions will be obtained in accordance with the provisions of the Act. - Section 10.
 Accumulated sick leave shall be forfeited upon separation from the Sheriff's Office if the employee has less than one (1) year of continuous employment.
-Upon separation after one (1) year of continuous employment, payoff shall be accomplished in accordance with the provisions of General Order 4 1.
+Upon separation after one (1) year of continuous employment, payoff shall be accomplished in accordance with the provisions of General Order 4-1 and General Order 6-10. - Section 11.
+The lump sum terminal payment shall be calculated on the base hourly rate received by the employee at the time of his separation or death exclusive of all shift differential, bi-weekly adjustments, salary incentive or any other addition beyond the base rate. - Section 12.
+Payments made in accordance with this Article shall not be considered in any State-administered retirement system as salary payments, and shall not be used in determining the average final compensation of a member in any State-administered retirement system.